tuckerpo/inmoov-442/README.md

 cp inmoov-442/Prototype choreonoid/sample/
 #Again, ensure you are in the choreonoid directory here
 cmake .
+make
-make #Note that this will take a considerable amount of time ./bin/choreonoid
+#Note that this (make) will take a considerable amount of time
+./bin/choreonoid
 #At this point, the Choreonoid simulator should be up and running
 Close the simulator, and go back to the terminal.
 Ensure that you are in the /choreonoid/.. directory.